What Services Do Concrete Companies Offer?

 Concrete Repair

-Damaged concrete can be unsightly and even be an unsafe tripping hazard.
-A concrete professional can assess and repair cracking, spalling, or eroding on structures such as concrete driveways and walkways.
-Contractors repair damage using various techniques like epoxy injections, patching, rebar replacement, and resurfacing.
+Damaged concrete can reduce curb appeal and even be an unsafe tripping hazard.
+A concrete company can assess the extent of the damage and recommend what repairs to do.
+Contractors repair damage using various techniques, including rebar replacement, patching, epoxy injections, and resurfacing.

 Cost of Concrete Services in Erie

 The national average cost of concrete is about $125* per cubic yard, with homeowners paying about $3–$6 per square foot.
-However, your final cost will vary depending on the type of concrete used, your specific location, and the size and complexity of your project.
+However, your cost will vary depending on your specific location, the type of concrete used, and the size and complexity of your project.

 *Costs sourced from multiple 2022 reports, including those from Concrete Network and LawnStarter.